TrustFlow

 Outcomes

-Stronger guarantees for multi-party agreements, improved auditability, and composable primitives that developers can embed into smart contracts and applications.
+Provable outcomes for multi-party agreements, dispute-aware settlement, and composable primitives that developers can embed into smart contracts and higher-layer applications.

 Architecture (protocol flow)